espeak-ng/espeak-ng/docs/mbrola.md

 ### 1. Add Mbrola voice definition file

-eSpeakNG's voice files for Mbrola voices are in `espeak-ng-data/voices/mb` folder.
+eSpeak NG's voice files for Mbrola voices are in `espeak-ng-data/voices/mb` folder.
 Voice definition file is in form `mb-xxN` and have to contain at least this line:
 `mbrola <voice> <translation>`, e.g.